Renesas-SST/rz-build-scripts/rz-cmn-srp/README.md

 ## Image Categories

-The `images.json` file contains the list of available build image options categorized by build system and image groups.
+The `config.json` file contains the list of available build options such as machine types and image options categorized by build system and image groups meant for the build script to verify against.
+The user can use this config in three ways:
+    1. Read it to check available options.
+    2. Alter the lists and values to control the build with changed defaults
+    3. Alter the lists to build new user images without changing any build code.

 - **yocto**: Lists individual Yocto-based images you can build, such as:
     - `core-image-minimal`